Care and protection – how we're doing

 Non-family/whānau placement: an Oranga Tamariki approved carer provides care for children who are not part of their own whānau.
 This is in contrast to other carers, who typically work with NGOs to provide care through contracted service arrangements.

 Other placements: these can include residences, family/group homes, and contracted NGO services arrangements among others.

-96 percent of all family/whānau placements had the same caregiver at the end of the quarter as they did at the start.
-There was a decrease in changes to family/whānau caregivers (blue bar) but an increase in leaving family/whānau placements (green bar) in the last quarter.
+Almost all (97 percent) of family/whānau placements had the same caregiver at the end of the quarter as they did at the start.
+There were decreases in both the number of children changing family/whānau caregivers (blue bar) and the number of children leaving family/whānau placements (green bar) in the last quarter.

 Graph text description – family/whānau placement instability

 This chart shows the stability of family/whānau placements.
 Of the tamariki in family/whānau placements, the proportion that left that placement or had a caregiver change during the quarter over the past two years.

 Out of all family/whānau placements in the latest quarter:

 - 3% left their family/whānau placement